anish0103/dotnet-utility-framework-dll/README.md

 <p align="center">This documentation is all about how to use utility framework in your project</p>

 <h1 align="center">Implementation Part</h1>
-<p>Firstly, create your desired model.
+<p>Firstly, you the developer need to download the given dll file and add reference of this dll to their project file.
+After that, create your desired model.
 To demonstrate, here we are going to create product model.
 Here, inside the table attribute write your table name associated to that model</p>

 ```c#
 [Table("products_tbl")]